Welcome to today's edition of the Rush 24-7 podcast.

 Anybody pick another item from the liberal agenda that they were trying to ram down everybody's throats?

-He had a lot of pro-gun moderates out there, or candidates, pro-gun conning his moderates.
+You had a lot of pro-gun moderates out there, candidates, pro-gun rimming as moderates.

-Um gangs are getting more sophisticated guns outgunning the police.
+Anyway, gangs are getting more sophisticated guns, outgunning the police.

-Well, you take Does anybody think that the Crips and the Bloods or any other gang out there is is is not gonna have guns if there's gun control, if there's if we just if we abandon the second, if we just wrote it out of the Constitution, does anybody think that gangs like this are not gonna end up with guns?
+If we abandon the second, if we just wrote it out of the Constitution, does anybody think that gangs like this are not going to end up with guns?

 Well, go to Washington, D.C.
-Wasn't there a recent uh D.C.
-Court of Appeals decision saying the whole local gun control law there was unconstitutional because it violated a federal second amendment.
+Wasn't there a recent D.C.
+Court of Appeals decision saying the whole local gun control law there was unconstitutional because it violated a federal Second Amendment?

 Yeah, now they're asking for the whole court to rehear this, I think.